 In 2009 Ekins and King published The Transgender Phenomenon, which expanded the program that they had proposed in "Towards a sociology of transgendered bodies", 2006.
 The book heavily features Virginia Prince, to the point of including an extensive biography, and is one of the very few books to discuss Charlotte Bach.
 And the same year they published a book devoted exclusively to Prince and her writings.

-Since retirement, Ekins is currently working for an MA in Popular Music Studies at the University of Liverpool, and has returned to recording jazz-revival CDs.
+Since retirement, Ekins has completed an MA in Popular Music Studies at the University of Liverpool and is currently working for a PhD in Musicology at Goldsmiths, University of London. and has returned to recording jazz-revival CDs.

 *not the Oxford law tutorial fellow